transcode-de/cookiecutter-django-project/{{ cookiecutter.repo_name }}/CONTRIBUTING.rst

 Implement Features
 ------------------

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Anything tagged with "feature" or "help wanted" is open to whoever wants to implement it.

 Write Documentation
 -------------------